Brooklyn Attorneys: Preventing Medical Malpractice

 If you have health insurance or are a member of a health group, read your plan contract or ask your plan administrator to explain what benefits you are entitled to and what treatments are covered.

-At Lozner & Mastropietro, in Brooklyn, New York, our attorneys are dedicated to preventing medical malpractice and hospital negligence, and to helping victims recover full compensation through personal injury lawsuits.
-If you have been injured or a loved one killed as a result of medical or hospital negligence or you simply need more information, please call 718-615-0044 or click Tell Us About Your Case.
+At Lozner & Mastropietro, our attorneys are dedicated to preventing medical malpractice and hospital negligence, and to helping victims recover full compensation through personal injury lawsuits.
+If you have been injured or a loved one killed as a result of medical or hospital negligence, please call 718-615-0044 or use our online contact form to schedule a free consultation.